Electravirus/MV3D/README.md

 	mv3d fog <color> <near> <far> <t>

 <t> is time.
-Prefix values with + or - to modify the current values instead of setting new values.
+Prefix values with + to modify the current values instead of setting new values.

 ---